-Harcha (or harsha) is a Moroccan pan-fried bread made from semolina flour.
+Harcha (or harsha) is a Moroccan pan-fried bread made from semolina.
 Although it looks a bit like an English muffin, it's more like cornbread in texture and taste.
 Recipes for harcha vary from family to family.
 This one's quite rich in that it uses all butter and milk – delicious, especially when hot from the griddle!
 See How to Make Harcha for a photo tutorial.

 Offer harcha for tea time or breakfast; they're best served warm with jam, cheese or syrup made from melted butter and honey.